Market structure basics

 - Is the trendline aligned with meaningful pivots?

-- Where would the structure be invalidated?
+- Where would the structure be invalidated if the idea fails?

 Disclaimer: Educational content only.
 Not financial advice.